Characterizing Mott Insulators in the Interacting One-Body Picture: Results and Discussion

 \subsection{Symmetry labelled spectral function}

+Having established the many-body phase diagram, we now examine its single-particle manifestation through the spectral function.
 Representative spectral functions are presented for each phase of interest in figure \ref{fig:spectrals}.
-As can be expected for a cluster simulation of an interacting system, the spectral function possesses many poles approaching the smearing of spectral weight that is observed experimentally in ARPES.
-Consequently, the spectral weight labelled by irrep is smeared as well.
+The spectral weight labelled by irrep is represented in the side-panels of figure~\ref{fig:spectrals}.
+As can be expected for an ED CDMFT simulation of an interacting system, the spectral function possesses many poles approaching the smearing of spectral weight that is observed experimentally in ARPES.

+As anticipated from the above considerations, in the Mott phases the spectral weight of the parent metallic bands is redistributed into upper and lower Hubbard bands, inheriting the symmetry character of the parent metallic phases.
+Conversely, since the SAI+U phase is adiabatically connected to a non-interacting insulator, the spectral weight has sharp quasiparticle-like peaks.

-Both Mott-I(II) phases are related (on the level of their non-interacting parameter sets) to the metallic phases Metal-I(II).
-The non-interacting spectral weight forming the half-filled metallic bands are of a single spatial parity at high symmetry points in both metals (see figures \ref{fig:MetalI_spectral} and \ref{fig:MetalII_spectral} in annex \ref{annex:non_interacting_spectral}).
+Both Mott-I(II) phases are related (on the level of their non-interacting parameter sets) to the metallic phases Metal-I(II) (Appendix \ref{annex:non_interacting_spectral}).
+The non-interacting spectral weight forming the half-filled metallic bands are of a single spatial parity at high symmetry points in both metals (cf. figures \ref{fig:MetalI_spectral} and \ref{fig:MetalII_spectral}).
 After undergoing the Mott metal-insulator transition \cite{NFMott}, we expect the spectral weight from these metallic bands to be split across the single particle gap into upper and lower Hubbard bands and thus for the irrep to be spread apart as can be seen in figures \ref{fig:MottI_spectral} and \ref{fig:MottII_spectral}.

-It is interesting to note that the SAI+U still has clean and seemingly sharp spectral weight near the chemical potential as in the non-interacting SAI phase (figure \ref{fig:SAI_spectral}, annex \ref{annex:non_interacting_spectral}).
-This is consistent to the fact that the SAI+U phase is not a Mott insulator is adiabatically related to the noninteracting SAI phase \cite{MikelPhD}.
+It is interesting to note that the SAI+U still has clean and seemingly sharp spectral weight near the chemical potential as in the non-interacting SAI phase (figure \ref{fig:SAI_spectral}, Appendix \ref{annex:non_interacting_spectral}).
+This is consistent with the fact that the SAI+U phase is not a Mott insulator but is rather adiabatically connected to the non-interacting SAI phase \cite{MikelPhD}.
+The subtle asymmetry of the spectral function about $\omega - \mu = 0$ can be interpreted as an artefact stemming from the finite bath used in ED.
+In particular, this symmetry is not strictly enforced in the calculations allowing for slight breaking in the fitting procedure.